rsobon/angular-gulp-asset-management/README.md

 I wanted to have two HTML layout files - one for development with separate assets and one for production with concatenated, minified assets.

-Also I don't checkout `bower_components` into version control, so I need to build sources into another directory `app/assets/build`.
+Also I don't check `bower_components` into version control, so I need to build sources into another directory `app/assets/build`.
 That's where Gulp comes in handy.

 Used resources
 * gulp, bower